bchareyre/yade-mpi/doc/sphinx/prog.rst

 	.. note::
 		The code must not contain commas ouside parentheses (since preprocessor uses commas to separate macro arguments).
 If you need complex things at construction time, create a separate init() function and call it from the constructor instead.
 ``py``
 	will be appeneded directly after generated python code that registers the class and all its attributes.
-You can use it to make accessible data member which you do not want to be serialized, or to override an already-existing attribute of the same name in order to make it read-only from python (taken from :yref:`CpmPhys`):
+You can use it to access class methods from python, for instance, to override an existing attribute with the same name etc:

 	.. code-block:: c++